 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
-There may be deadlines that you must meet to get paid back.
-Please see Section 2 of this chapter.
 Remember that we only cover out-of-network pharmacies in limited circumstances.
-See Chapter 3, Section 2.5 for a discussion of these circumstances.
+See Chapter 5, Section 2.5 for a discussion of these circumstances.